 An all or nothing equation?

-What is ‘good enough’ for data compliance?
+What is ‘good enough’ for compliance and maintaining privacy?

 - What are the risks involved in the scenario?

-Have you ever sat through a quarterly staff briefing and near the end there is a brief statement that your compliance training is due next week?
+Have you ever sat through a staff briefing and near the end there is a brief statement that your compliance training is due next week?
 Chances are many employees will rush through it and forget much of what they just crammed in.

-A tool to help improve compliance
+Tools to help improve compliance

 In closing, think about a time you were assessing a product or solution.
 Did you ever have one where you thought, “This tool would remove a huge compliance hurdle for me or the company”?
 What if you could reduce the chances of someone falling for a phishing attack to nearly 0%?